Turnpike Expansion, The Oklahoma Turnpike Authority, & Pike Off OTA

-On February 22, 2022 the Oklahoma Turnpike Authority unveiled it's new plans for the addition of two turnpikes: the East-West Corridor and the South Extension Turnpike.
-Governor Stitt announced the plans to the Oklahoma Turnpike Authority Board of Directors claiming the turnpikes would just be going through farmlands and pasturelands that wouldn't be disrupted.
-When the information was picked up by the media and put on social media, hundreds of home owners first learned that their houses were in or near the path of the proposed turnpike.
+On February 22, 2022 the Oklahoma Turnpike Authority (OTA) unveiled a new $5 billion turnpike expansion plan titled ACCESS Oklahoma.
+Governor Stitt announced the plans to the Oklahoma Turnpike Authority Board of Directors claiming the turnpikes would go through only farmlands and pasturelands causing minimal disruption to lives.
+On this day hundreds of home owners learned their houses were in or near the path of turnpike destruction via posts on social media.
 There were no public discussions or previous press releases about the impact of these projects.

 The Oklahoma Turnpike Authority has become too powerful and detached from accountability.
 OTA is held accountable by their board members – only one of whom is an elected official (Governor Stitt) – and OTA has the sole discretion to determine turnpike locations with no input from the citizens or the municipalities they will affect.